MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-transformation-objects/update-a-transformations-definition.md

 You can try out this workflow at [REST API Playground](https://www.postman.com/microstrategysdk/workspace/microstrategy-rest-api/folder/16131298-ad947705-6f6c-433c-ae10-cfe90ba9a364?ctx=documentation).

-Learn more about MicroStrategy REST API Playground [here](/docs/getting-started/playground.md).
+Learn more about Strategy REST API Playground [here](/docs/getting-started/playground.md).

 :::

 This workflow sample demonstrates how to update an existing transformation through the Modeling service.

-In this workflow sample, you update an existing `"Last year’s"` transformation object under the My Personal Objects/My Objects (MSTR User/My Objects) folder in the MicroStrategy Tutorial project.
+In this workflow sample, you update an existing `"Last year’s"` transformation object under the My Personal Objects/My Objects (MSTR User/My Objects) folder in the Strategy Tutorial project.
 The folder object ID is `9B25D45A4834A213A70C10B1703D4A77`.
 The project ID is `B19DEDCC11D4E0EFC000EB9495D0F44F`.

 :::info